Skip to main content

 Patients achieving minimal manifestation status: ULTOMIRIS: 25%.
 Placebo: 10%.

 Minimal manifestation status is achieved when a patient has no symptoms of functional limitations from MG but has some weakness on examination of some muscles.
-It’s another way to assess a patient’s symptoms after treatment initiation.5,d,e
+It’s another way to assess a patient’s symptoms after treatment initiation.7,h,i

 CHAMPION-MG STUDY LIMITATION: Minimal manifestation was an exploratory endpoint.
 Any inference of efficacy should be interpreted with caution.3

-dPer MGFA post-intervention status.5
+hPer MGFA post-intervention status.7

-BL, baseline; CI, confidence interval; LS, least squares; MG, myasthenia gravis; MG-ADL, Myasthenia Gravis Activities of Daily Living; MGFA, Myasthenia Gravis Foundation of America; MG‑QoL15r, revised Myasthenia Gravis Quality of Life 15-item scale; Neuro-QoL Fatigue, Neurological Quality of Life Fatigue; OLE, open-label extension; QMG, Quantitative Myasthenia Gravis; SD, standard deviation.
+BL, baseline; CI, confidence interval; gMG, generalized myasthenia gravis; IST, immunosuppressive therapy; LS, least squares; MG, myasthenia gravis; MG-ADL, Myasthenia Gravis Activities of Daily Living; MGFA, Myasthenia Gravis Foundation of America; MG-QoL15r, Myasthenia Gravis Quality of Life 15-item scale; Neuro-QoL, Neurological Disorders Quality of Life; NSIST, nonsteroidal immunosuppressive therapy; OLE, open-label extension; QMG, Quantitative Myasthenia Gravis; RCP, randomized-controlled period; SD, standard deviation.

 IMPORTANT SAFETY INFORMATION INCLUDING BOXED WARNING